 Rotary Clubs have been crucial to the success of some of our major projects and appeals:

 Lessons 4 Life

 Inspired by Rotarians and funded entirely by clubs and their associates, Lessons 4 Life was a unique programme that established hygiene education as a core subject in 12 rural primary schools.
 The effect is that the children took the newly learnt messages back to their families, resulting in improved hygiene and sanitation in more communities.
 Each school also received a safe water supply for the first time.

 Well Good Appeal

 In 2004 Village Water became the smallest charity to have a fundraising campaign match funded by DfID.
 During the 3-month long appeal, Rotary Clubs raised £25,000 which was then doubled by the UK government.

 Peddling for Pumps

-Trustee and Rotarian Richard Pither cycled from Land’s End to John O’Groats in 2017 raising £8,524.24 towards a Rotary look back study.
+Trustee and Rotarian Richard Pither cycled from Land’s End to John O’Groats in 2017 raising £8,524.24 towards a Rotary look back study (read it here).
 Our award winning mobile-to-web monitoring system allows us to collect data and track health improvements, however we don’t have full data for some of the more historic Rotary funded villages.
 With the money raised we were able to collect data for the remaining 76 Rotary communities and fund two more rectifications in 2018

 How Rotary Clubs help transform lives